Major: Horticulture

 “While doing research of colleges in the area, I came across College of DuPage,” he said.
 “My research as well as the reviews of the College’s education showed me that the Horticulture program at COD was the right choice for me.”

-The knowledge he gained at COD prepared Micholson well for his internship as a groundskeeper at Wrigley Field.
-During the summer of 2015, he maintained the playing area of the field, which required a variety of tasks such as trimming the ivy, watering the field or grass, painting foul lines, replacing the field’s surface, rolling out the tarp during rain and repairing the pitcher’s mound.
+The knowledge he gained at COD prepared Micholson well for his internship as a groundskeeper at Wrigley Field, where he maintained the playing area of the field.
+This required a variety of tasks such as trimming the ivy, watering the field or grass, painting foul lines, replacing the field’s surface, rolling out the tarp during rain and repairing the pitcher’s mound.

 “The things I learned in my classes helped me to understand what I was doing and communicate knowledgeably with others,” Micholson said.
 “For example, when dealing with trouble areas around the field, I could tell what the problem was and what could be done to fix it.
 My position with the Cubs allowed me to do what I love while gaining valuable experience for the future.”